kirk-sayre-work/xlmulator/README.md

 Add the office_dumper install directory to your PYTHONPATH environment variable so that XLMulator can import it.

+## Source Code

+Doxygen generated documentation for the source code of XLMulator is available in the code_docs/ directory.
+Load code_docs/index.html in a web browser to view the code documentation.

 ## Acknowledgements

 Thanks to @DissectMalware for allowing their MS XLM grammar to be used in